Other sources of Further reading at this web site

 S Simpson et al, The gut: Inside out.
 Science 307:1895, 3/25/05.
 Introduction to special feature section on The Gut: Inner Tube of Life.
 Topics include the role of microbes in the gut, inflammation, and energy balance.

 G Nagendrappa, An appreciation of free radical chemistry.
 3. Free radicals in diseases and health.
 Resonance, April 2005 (Vol 10 #4), p 65.
 A good overview of free radicals in biology.
 Includes discussion of the role of anti-oxidants.
-Free online: http://www.ias.ac.in/resonance/Volumes/10/04/0065-0074.pdf.
+Free online: https://www.ias.ac.in/describe/article/reso/010/04/0065-0074.
 (This is part of a series on various aspects of free radicals.
 The paper refers to Parts 1 and 2, in the February and March 2005 issues.
 Part 1, a general introduction, may be particularly useful here.
 Later parts of the series are in the July, August, and September 2005 issues.
-You can access all these other parts from the Vol 10 (2005) listings, at http://www.ias.ac.in/resonance/php/issue.php?vol=10&year=2005.)
+You can access all these other parts from the issue listings, at https://www.ias.ac.in/listing/issues/reso.
+Scroll down to the Vol 10 (2005) listings.)

 R Nogueiras & M Tschop, Biomedicine: Separation of conjoined hormones yields appetite rivals.
 Science 310:985, 11/11/05.
 News.
 A single gene codes for two peptide hormones (ghrelin & obestatin) -- with opposite effects on appetite.